ori-shalom/dev-tools/README.md

 ### `start`

 Run local HTTP server with specified TypeScript lambda APIs.
-This command load the lambda modules only once when starting the server and won't be affected by live changes.
+This command load the lambda API modules only once when starting the server and won't be affected by live changes.
-While this method works statically compared to the 'dev' command it's still intended to be used locally for development only.
+While this method works statically compared to the `dev` command it's still intended to be used locally for development only.
-It's main usage is to run the server in a more efficient way when development is focused on frontend.
+Its main usage is to run the server in a more efficient way when development is focused on frontend and fewer changes are done to the API.

 **Usage:**